saychelsea11/Finance_And_Covid_Tracking_Dashboard/README.md

 - **Added booster shot data**: Added booster shot information part of the vaccination section.
 Removed total shots delivered information.

 **3/5/22**
-- **Updated treasury rates URL**: Added the new URL for extracting the treasury rates.
+- **Updated treasury rates URL**: Added a new URL for extracting the treasury rates as the web data was moved to a new location.
 Made some minor changes to the code to adjust to the new XML format for the rates table.